Introduction of Fu Shen:Fu-shen or Poria cum Radice Pino.

 (1).Poria cocos (Schw.)
 Wolf.

-The Poria showed three different morphological characteristics at different stages of development, namely mycelium, sclerotia, and fruiting bodies.
+Poria shows three different morphological characteristics at different stages of growth, namely mycelium, sclerotium, and fruiting body.

+Poria cocos Schw.
+Wolf:a poria mushroom is placed on a pine trunk.
 (1).Mycelium, including mononuclear and dual-core two mycelia.
-Monomer nuclear mycelium is also known as primary mycelium, is made by the Poria spores germination, only in the early germination.
-Binuclear mycelium, also known as secondary mycelium, is the main form of mycelium, by two different sex mononuclear mycelia, by the quality of the formation with.
+Monomer nuclear mycelium, also known as primary mycelium, is made by the Poria spores germination, only in the early germination.
+Binuclear mycelium, also known as secondary mycelium, is the main form of mycelium.
 Mycelium has a white fluffy appearance, with a unique multi-concentric ring-shaped colony.
-Observed under a microscope, we can see mycelium by many branched mycelia, hyphae by the diaphragm are divided into linear cells, the width of 2~5 microns, the top common to the lock-like joint phenomenon.

-(2).Sclerotia, by numerous hyphae and nutrients, gathered from the dormant body.
-It is also known as "Tuckahoe or fu-ling".
-Spherical, ellipsoid, oblate or irregular lumps; small two, the largest number of pounds, tens of pounds; fresh matter soft quality, easy to open.
-Sclerotium outer is shell-like, rough surface, with tumor-like shrinkage, fresh light brown or tan, dry to dark brown; skin is white and light brown.
-Observed under a microscope, the mycelium in the white part of the mycelium is mostly lotus-like joints or extruded mass.
-Near the skin at the more slender and arranged dense light brown hyphae.
+(2).Sclerotium, by numerous hyphae and nutrients, is gathered from the dormant body.
+Also known as "Tuckahoe or fu-ling".
+Spherical, ellipsoid, oblate or irregular lumps; two small, the largest reaches tens of pounds; fresh matter soft quality, easy to open, hard to break after it is dried.
+Sclerotium is shell-like, rough surface, with nodular shrinkage, light brown or tan (chocolate brown) when it is fresh, and turns to dark brown when it is dried; skin is white and light brown.

-The Poria cocos, is not the same species as the "Indian bread" of Native Americans, the "Indian bread" is the arrow arum, Peltandra virginica, a flowering tuberous plant in the arum family.
+Poria cocos is not the same species as the "Indian bread" of Native Americans, the "Indian bread" is the arrow arum, Peltandra virginica, a flowering tuberous plant in the arum family.

-Characters of herbs: The herb is the same shape as the block of Poria cocos, but there is a solid, thin pine root in the core part.
-Most of the commodities are square slices, the texture of the herb is solid and firm, powdery, the cut pine roots are brown and yellow, and the annual texture is visible in the fracture surface.
-The herb has a slight odor, mild taste.
-The herb of better grade is thick, with a thin and small pine root.
+whitish herb slices of Fu-shen with a pine core are piled together Characters of herbs: The herb, Poria cum Radice Pino (Fu-Shen) is the same shape as the block of Poria cocos, but there is a farctate and thin pine root in the core part.
+Most of the commodities are square slices; the texture of the herb is solid and firm, powdery; the cut pine roots are brown and yellow, and the annual texture is visible in the fracture surface.
+The herb has a slight odor and a mild taste.
+The herb of a better grade is thick, with a thin and small pine root.

 Pharmacological actions: ①.sedative effect.